CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Acknowledgements

 MA acknowledges partial support from Fondecyt through grant 1211951.
 MA has been supported by the grant ``CONICYT + PCI + INSTITUTO MAX PLANCK DE ASTRONOMIA MPG190030'' and ``CONICYT+PCI+REDES 190194.''
 SKC acknowledges support from NSF award AST-2001866.
-SEC acknowledges support by the Friends of the Institute for Advanced Study Membership.
+SEC acknowledges support by the Friends of the Institute for Advanced Study Membership, and by the National Science Foundation under Grant No. 2106607.
 FB acknowledges funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.726384/Empire).
+LMF acknowledges support from an NSERC Discovery Grant (RGPIN-2020-06266).
 SF is supported in part by the Government of Canada through the Department of Innovation, Science and Industry Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
 PG is sponsored (in part) by the Chinese Academy of Sciences (CAS), through a grant to the CAS South America Center for Astronomy (CASSACA) in Santiago, Chile, by the ``Comisi\'on Nacional de Ciencia y Tecnolog\'ia (CONICYT)'' via Project FONDECYT de Iniciaci\'on 11170551.
 DJ is supported by the National Research Council of Canada and by an NSERC Discovery Grant.
 EK is supported in part by the Excellence Cluster ORIGINS, which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy $-$EXC-2094$-$390783311.
 PDM acknowledges support from the Netherlands organization for scientific research (NWO) VIDI grant (dossier 639.042.730).
 JM is supported by the US Department of Energy under grant no.~DE-SC0010129.
 DR acknowledges support from the National Science Foundation under grant numbers AST-1614213 and AST-1910107.
 DR also acknowledges support from the Alexander von Humboldt Foundation through a Humboldt Research Fellowship for Experienced Researchers.
+MDN acknowledges support from NSF grant AST-2117631.
 ER acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), funding reference number RGPIN-2017-03987.
 University of Cologne and University Bonn CCAT-prime members acknowledge support by the Collaborative Research Centre 956 funded by the Deutsche Forschungsgemeinschaft (DFG) - project ID 184018867.
 GRS acknowledges support from NSERC Discovery Grants (RGPIN-2016-06569 and RGPIN-2021-04001).
 GJS acknowledges support from the National Science Foundation under grant numbers AST-1716229 and AST-2009767, and NASA grant NNX16AC72G.
 AS gratefully acknowledges funding support through Fondecyt Regular (project code 1180350) and from the Chilean Centro de Excelencia en Astrof\'isica y Tecnolog\'ias Afines (CATA) BASAL grant AFB-170002.
 DTC is supported by a CITA/Dunlap Institute postdoctoral fellowship.
-The Dunlap Institute is funded through an endowment established by the David Dunlap family and the University of Toronto.
+The Dunlap Institute is funded through an endowment established by the David Dunlap family and the University of Toronto. https://www.overleaf.com/project/60f8597c20bff1785f12c72e